Get

 cat sitting on cat bed

 That said, these beds are suitable for cats of all ages that just want a warm, quiet place to spend their downtime.
-There are many great heated cat bed options available on the market, but there are also many subpar options out there that can make the process of choosing a quality bed confusing.
-We want to cut down the confusion and make sure you know which heated cat beds out there are the best ones.
+There are many great heated cat bed options on the market, but there are also many subpar ones that can make choosing a quality bed confusing.
+We want to cut down on confusion and make sure you know which heated cat beds are the best.
 Here are our reviews of the best heated cat beds on the market.

 divider 2 cats